matt-dray/ActionSquirrel/README.md

 # Nuts: 0
 ```

-Congratulations, your move tally has increased by one.
+Congratulations, your move tally has increased by one!

 ``` r
 x$move("left")